Battle of South Saigon: Battle

-Around that same time, another fight was developing in the nearby hamlet of Xom Ong Doi (10.751°N 106.702°E), two kilometers east of the Y Bridge and the same distance west of the Tan Thuan Bridge.
+Around that same time, another fight was developing in the nearby hamlet of Xom Ong Doi (10.751°N 106.702°E), two kilometers east of the Y Bridge and the same distance west of the Tân Thuận Bridge.
 A company from the South Vietnamese 1st Marine Battalion was locked in battle with the 5th Nha Be Battalion, which had been trying to reach the bridge for the past several days.
 The Marines had enough men to protect the bridge, but not enough to clear Xom Ong Doi, so the 9th Infantry Division extended its zone of responsibility to cover the eastern part of the Eighth District.
 It gave the mission of securing Xom Ong Doi to the 6/31st Infantry, commanded by Lt.
 Col. Joseph H. Schmalhorst, which was currently patrolling the region south of the 5A Bridge.
 It would be joined by the 2/47th Infantry, commanded by Lt.
 Col. John B. Tower, a mechanized unit stationed at the 3rd Brigade’s Bearcat Base.

 Company A and the greater part of Company C, 6th/31st Infantry, landed just east of Xom Ong Doi shortly after noon.
 The pilots flew fast and low to evade the heavy ground fire that greeted the incoming helicopters.
 Once the infantrymen got their feet on the ground, they fanned out toward the southern side of the hamlet.
 Vietnamese marines set up a blocking position to the west.
-The advancing Americans came under small arms fire but it was not particularly heavy; the hundred or so living members of the 5th Nha Be Battalion were likely stretched thin across the hamlet.
+The advancing Americans came under small arms fire but it was not particularly heavy; the 100 or so living members of the 5th Nha Be Battalion were likely stretched thin across the hamlet.
 The men from the 6/31st Infantry, killed several snipers on the southern edge of Xom Ong Doi and then entered the hamlet at 15:00.
 About that same time, the 2/47th Infantry, minus Company A, completed its journey from Bearcat to the Eighth District.
-The mechanized unit sped through downtown Saigon and then crossed over the Tan Thuan Bridge before pulling up along the north side of Xom Ong Doi.
+The mechanized unit sped through downtown Saigon and then crossed over the Tân Thuận Bridge before pulling up along the north side of Xom Ong Doi.
 The arrival of Tower’s men meant that the 5th Nha Be Battalion was now boxed in on three sides.
 For all intents and purposes, it was a complete encirclement because helicopter gunships from the 7th Squadron, 1st Cavalry, watched the open fields to the east.